In the footsteps of Van Gogh

 This morning there is time enough to visit the town of Arles.
 You will also have the opportunity to be welcomed by a professional guide, who will accompany you around the jewels of the town.You will cycle among cane and rice fields on very pleasant and easy country roads with white horses and Camargue bulls as your companions.
 You arrive at the lock of Saint-Gilles from where the boat navigates to Aigues-Morte.

 Literally translated Aigues-Mortes means “dead waters”, probably referring to the location of the town in the heart of the marshy Camargue region on France’s Mediterranean coast.
 However, do not be deceived by this description.
 In this charming medieval town with its massive towers and walkable defensive curtain wall surrounding it, visitors can still wander about in a 13th century town.
 Today’s cycling will provide the opportunity to explore Camargue, where nature still prevails over civilization.
 A quiet, uneven dirt road between a canal and some salty ponds, where you will probably see some flocks of pink flamingos feeding in the shallow waters, will lead you to the seaside village of Le-Grau-du-Roi.
 In the afternoon, you can’t miss a visit to the incredible salt marshes on the way back to Aigues Mortes, where the production of salt goes back to Antiquity.
 It’s an easy, flat cycling day, which will make for a great first encounter with Camargue’s beauty.

 After breakfast ends your tour

 An easy to moderate self-guided or group bike and boat tour on country roads.
 Average daily distances between 12,5 and 37 miles (20 and 65 km).
 Route on bike paths and low traffic roads in rural and city areas.
-Short stretches are on unpaved roads and few on not avoidable busy roads.
+Short stretches are on unpaved roads and a few on not avoidable busy roads.